-Energy and water efficiency measures are continually evolving with a greater emphasis on implementing innovation to meet with government and internally led environmental targets.
+Energy and water efficiency measures are continually evolving with a greater emphasis on implementing innovation to meet with government and internally led environmental targets to strengthen their energy reduction.

 Whilst there is an overwhelming determination to meet UK targets such as Net Zero 2050 and to move towards a greener community, there are items all businesses must consider which is internal resource, time, and money.